Countering System Bias --- Giving Credit to Nonsense --- or just sourcing your facts so your audience can make an informed decision

 Philosophy belongs in a philosophy class, not science.
 I wouldn't even want "the origin of the world/meaning of life" being brought up in a bioethics class, not when human influence on biodiversity, life patents, cloning, IVF, commercial exploitation of third world countries, Monsanto, contraceptives, abortion and other real current applicable-to-my-daily-life issues are still bubbling about.

-"[CBS] is running a sidebar that is simply propaganda straight from the Discovery Institute ...presented as if these are serious questions that are troubling biologists".
+So what is PZM upset about (and me upset about him being upset) -- the CBS article dares to quote several *questions* directly from the Discovery Institutes website, that students are supposedly asking in science classes.
+PZM appears outraged that a legitimate media organisation dare quote D-Institute. "[CBS] is running a sidebar that is simply propaganda straight from the Discovery Institute ...presented as if these are serious questions that are troubling biologists".
 Yes they are running a sidebar with ID propoganda... but they aren't presenting it as correct, they are just simply quoting it (and even sourcing it) as an example of the crap biology teachers have to put up with.

-"questions that are not science-based", without showing us these questions to let the reader see for themselves.
+If I had read this article, and not a single one of these questions was contained within, I would be very dissapointed.
+The journalist would be printing a story about "questions that are not science-based", without showing us these questions to let the reader see for themselves.
 You can't just call something crap, and not show your audience why (this is well used creationist-tactic).
 Hiding your opponents arguments just shows you are scared of them.
 PZ Myers appears frightened that broadcasting these is bad... why?
 Is the American public so stupid as to buy information being presented and science-less as true?
 (Please don't answer that).

 Similarily biology teachers aren't worried about these questions because they are so hard to answer.
 PZ M does this himself in a later entry, showing how stupid they truly are.
 They are worried about these questions being asked, because it means their students are being conned into thinking they are legitimate.
 If you were a year 12 Maths C (hardcore trignometry and calculus) teacher and a student asked you why 2x -6 =0 means x = 3, while in the next question x =4, because 3x-5=7, but shouldn't x=x because its the same letter; you'd be worried.
 You wouldn't be worried because you don't know why x is different in those equations, you'd be worried because what the hell is a student who doesn't understand basic algebra doing in your year 12 advanced mathematics class, how the hell did they get past primary school, and it is a hard concept to explain to someone who obviously has no background knowledge, because its so freakingly obvious to you.